| Q. How much do your homes cost

 an idea of how large the home will be and want to know how much

+it is going to cost them.
 The truth is, there is no way a builder can

 honestly answer this question.
 The cost will directly vary